xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products/advanced_product_setup.md

 For more info on using the addon, see {% link "Add to Cart PopUp addon" ref_1iGC8Efj %}.

-## Product tabs displayed on the product page on the storefront
+## Product Tabs Displayed on the Product Page on the Storefront

 X-Cart uses the product tabs feature to present the detailed product information to the store visitors in the most suitable format.
 ![tabs-cus.png]({{site.baseurl}}/attachments/ref_fhzzxDTy/tabs-cus.png)